Both of them were competing in the same session, their medals would be decided literally moments after each other.

 “I was just like, ‘He's going to win.
 He's going to win it!’”
 Shaunae said on the Olympic Channel Podcast.

 Maicel finished in second place overall.

-“Both of us being able to take home silver medals and hold our [Barbados and Estonia] flags up together and celebrate that moment together… it was amazing.”
+“Both of us being able to take home silver medals and hold our [the Bahamas and Estonia] flags up together and celebrate that moment together… it was amazing.”